timothyphi/torgaddon/README.md

 It's recommended to build the server binary ([step 2](#step-2-build-axum-backend)) and browser assets ([step 3](#step-3-install-javascript-dependencies), [step 4](#step-4-initialize-uswds), and [step 6](#step-6-build-browser-code)) on a seperate machine.

-1. Move those assets in `public` to the production machine
+1. Move `public` assets and server binary to the production machine

 1. Configure the environment file ([step 5](#step-5-configure-environment-file))